 In 1987 in New York she was editor-in-chief of Ms. – America’s landmark feminist magazine – and the following year, with business partner Sandra Yates bought Ms. and Sassy magazines in the second only women-led management buyout in US corporate history.
 In 1989 she was made an Officer in the Order of Australia for her services to journalism and to women.
 In 2011, along with three other women, Anne was honoured as an Australian Legend with her image placed on a postage stamp.

 Anne was a leader of the generation and the movement that changed Australia for women.
 Her involvement in the women’s movement has earned her community respect.
 She has received Honorary Doctorates from Flinders University (1994), the University of New South Wales (2000), the University of South Australia (2014) and the University of Adelaide (2015).

 Anne was involved in the early 1970s in helping start Elsie, Australia’s first women’s refuge and Refractory Girl, a women’s studies journal.

 In 1975 she became a journalist, first on The National Times, then in 1979 was appointed Canberra bureau chief for the Australian Financial Review and then the paper’s North American editor.

 In 1975 her book Damned Whores and God’s Police changed the way women were perceived in this country.
 This bestseller was updated in 1994 and, again, in 2002 and stayed continuously in print until 2008 – an incredible 33 years.
+Anne republished it as an e-book in 2014 and it is now available for purchase from this website.
 She also published Gamble for Power, an account of the 1983 federal elections and Her-Story: Australian Women in Print (with Margaret Bettison).

-These days Anne lives in Sydney with Chip Rolley, her partner of 24 years who is the editor of The Drum, the ABC’s online opinion portal.
+Anne lives in Sydney with Chip Rolley, her partner of 25 years who is the editor of The Drum, the ABC’s opinion website.